-When I was asked if I then believed that there were only nine commandments for the Christian, it caused me to pause.
-I knew I did not what to say that.
-But if all of life was equally worship, what place could I allow in the fourth commandment for coming to a worship service?
+When, during the exam, Rev. Arney Frank asked me if I then believed that there were only nine commandments for the Christian, it caused me to pause.
+I knew I did not want to say that.
+But if all of life was equally worship, what place could I allow in the Fourth Commandment for coming to a worship service?
 I remember reasoning that keeping the Sabbath meant to do everything for God’s glory all the time.
-So I keep the Sabbath by keeping all of the other nine commandments and I break the Sabbath whenever I break any of the other nine commandments.
-So in this way I was able to say that there were still Ten Commandments for the Christian.
-But this position was not very satisfying.
+So, I keep the Sabbath by keeping all of the other nine commandments and I break the Sabbath whenever I break any of the other nine commandments.
+So, in this way I was able to say that there were still Ten Commandments for the Christian.
+But this position – that the Fourth Commandment simply called us to keep all the rest – was not very satisfying.
 I knew that weekly corporate worship was the normative practice in the New Testament church and was taught explicitly in several places (Heb.
 10:25; 1 Cor.
 16:2).
-So if all of life was worship and yet I still needed a weekly worship service, could it also be the case that every day is holy and yet I still needed a weekly holy day?
+So, if all of life was worship and yet I still needed a weekly worship service, could it also be the case that every day is holy and yet I still needed a weekly holy day?
 After reading three sermons by Jonathan Edwards on the subject, I was eventually convinced of the Westminster Sabbath.
 I believe Heb.
 4:1-10 shows that believers still need a weekly rest in God for their sanctification.
 We are to keep the Sabbath day holy because we need it until we enter fully the rest of God when we die.

 When I look back on my struggle to accept this doctrine, it is true that there is less

 light of nature for it (i.e. we do not sense the moral evil of breaking the Sabbath as